akhademik/epub-spell-check/result.md

   - **Copy to Clipboard:** A `copyToClipboard` function is implemented and linked to the suggestions.
   - **Modal Handling:** The settings modal now closes when clicking outside of it or when a new file is uploaded.
 - **Error Highlighting:** The visual feedback for a selected error in the list (highlighting the item) is implemented.
 - **Whitelist (`quickIgnore`):** Fixed an issue where `Delete`/`I` would repeatedly add the same word to the whitelist.
-The `quickIgnore` function now adds words uniquely, and after ignoring a word, the UI correctly navigates to the next available error or clears the context view if no errors remain.
+The `quickIgnore` function now adds words uniquely, and after ignoring a word, it attempts to select the next logical error in the filtered list.
+- **Navigation:** Fixed an issue where pressing up/down arrows after ignoring a word would reset navigation to the beginning.
+Navigation now correctly maintains context, attempts to keep the cursor's relative position, and wraps around the filtered error list.

 ---